cove.tool allows users to automatically import their building directly into their correct environment using the Site Context feature.

 1. How can I edit the global map, beyond deleting and resizing the buildings?

 Users can change the global map by going to OpenStreetMap.
 Login, or if this is your first time, create an account.
 Once in the app, watch tutorial series to see how new buildings can be created, or edit existing models.
 Once you complete the changes, it will take 24 hours to be added to the global OpenStreetMap's database.
-After this reload your cove.tool browser and see the newly updated context buildings.
+After which covetool reviews the changes proposed using the following sources to validate the request.

 2. How do I see all the buildings available in cove.tool without uploading a model?